andrewplotner/katacoda-scenarios/12. Exercise - File Permissions/step1.md

 Ensure you're working as a priviledged user (sudo) or root user while perofrming the lab in the main terminal.

-The starbuck user will be used to test setting the permissions
+The starbuck user can be used to test and verify permissions